GemmaAprendiendo/Articles/python/python_syntax_cheatsheet.md

 list_1 = [10 if (x == 'J' or x== 'Q' or x == 'K') else x for x in hand_1] list_2 = [10 if (x == 'J' or x== 'Q' or x == 'K') else x for x in hand_2]

-#will replae J Q or K with 10, the rest are the same
+#will replace J Q or K with 10, the rest are the same
 ```